Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 Document Extract © ITV Studios, 1968

-• For the Girl Who Has Everything is interesting in that it shares not only a location with sister series Department S, the Buckinghamshire village of Latimer, but also a fictional public house, The Duke of Cumberland.
-Clearly an arrangement of convenience and not an intentional narrative link between the series, it is interesting nonetheless to contemplate that the pub where Jeff stays in For the Girl Who Has Everything, The Duke of Cumberland, is the same establishment where Jason King, Stewart Sullivan and Annabelle Hurst base themselves to unravel the mystery of The Pied Piper of Hambledown in Department S. Both episodes were filmed during the summer of 1968, and two of the three shots of Latimer that appear in For the Girl Who Has Everything are replicated in the Department S episode, suggesting that the footage was shared between the two productions.
+• Trivia...
+For the Girl Who Has Everything is interesting in that it shares not only a location with sister series Department S, the Buckinghamshire village of Latimer, but also a fictional public house, The Duke of Cumberland.
+Clearly a side-effect of sharing a second unit and not an intentional narrative link between the series, it is interesting nonetheless to contemplate that the pub where Jeff stays in For the Girl Who Has Everything, The Duke of Cumberland, is the same establishment where Jason King, Stewart Sullivan and Annabelle Hurst base themselves to unravel the mystery of The Pied Piper of Hambledown in Department S. Both episodes were filmed during the summer of 1968, and two of the three shots of Latimer that appear in For the Girl Who Has Everything are replicated in the Department S episode, suggesting that the footage was shared between the two productions.
 Most likely this footage for Randall and Hopkirk (Deceased) was all shot by the Department S team.

 • The Duke of Cumberland would appear again in Randall and Hopkirk (Deceased) when the crew returned some six months later for a more extensive shoot on The Man from Nowhere, and in Department S for a second time in Who Plays the Dummy? (although the latter was reduced to an establishing shot only).
 Considering all these filming sessions, it is surprising that the 'public house' was actually the village Post Office (now a residential property) and the pub signage was a prop taken to the location.
 One wonders why the same pub sign was retained on each occasion.

 • With so much location work carried out for the episode in Denham, it is strange that the For the Girl Who Has Everything crew chose not to shoot establishing shots of a public house there, perhaps The Swan Inn, which appears in the episode in any case.
-We will probably never know the answers to these questions, so in happy ignorance, we can dream that Jeff and Marty operated in the same fictional world as Jason, Stewart and Annabelle and Jeff often popped out for a pint with Stewart Sullivan and the gang.
-Perhaps Marty was Jason King's ghost writer?
+We will probably never know the answers to these questions, so in happy ignorance, we can dream that Jeff and Marty operated in the same fictional world as Jason King, Stewart Sullivan and Annabelle Hurst and even that Jeff often popped out for a drink with Jason and his colleagues.
+Perhaps Marty was Jason's ghost writer?
 (Sorry!)
 If the two series did exist in one fictional world, one question that just has to be asked is why Jeff never seems to have noticed that a number of the villains under investigation by Jason, Stewart and Annabelle kept driving around in his Vauxhall Victor!
+Randall and Hopkirk (Declassified) presents a humorous, pictorial 'what if?' for your delectation...

 • As in the opening two episodes, Kenneth Cope's wig is on back to front with its parting on the left-hand side in some scenes in For the Girl Who Has Everything.
 The soles of his shoes are dark once again, after they had been whitened for But What A Sweet Little Room.